 Current Route Network

 The current route network uses a loop system where each route follows a single direction along a circular route before returning to the same origin.
 This style of bus route can reach further geographically but in doing so increases the time before a bus stops in the same area.

-Additionally, this proposed route network is designed to also accommodate future service expansions, when funding allows, to reach destinations further north, east, and southeast of where buses currently go, or will go if the proposed route network is adopted.
+Additionally, this planned route network is designed to also accommodate future service expansions, when funding allows, to reach destinations further north, east, and southeast of where buses currently go, and will go when the planned route network is implemented.

-In compliance with the Public Participation Plan which is an appendix of the City's Transit Title VI Program, the City of Norman has recently concluded a series of three public meetings as well as a public comment period to collect feedback on the proposed route changes.
-Official public comments were collected between October 30, 2022 and November 21, 2022 and have been added to the official public hearing record.
-The proposed transit service modifications are planned for implementation in August 2023, pending council approval.
+In compliance with the Public Participation Plan which is an appendix of the City's Transit Title VI Program, the City of Norman completed a series of three public meetings as well as a public comment period to collect feedback on these route changes while they were being proposed.
+Official public comments were collected between October 30, 2022 and November 21, 2022 and were added to the official public hearing record which was reported to the City of Norman Council.

 Three public meetings were held on various days and times to review the proposed route changes, then receive comments and answer questions.
 These meetings were held at the date, time , and location shown below without issue: